elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 functional language, everything we do is essentially going to be modules and functions.
 Functions will be _everything_ to us, and modules will help us gather and organize all those functions.
-What we're saying with the first line of code is that we're creating the `Hello` module, and "exposing" everything (`..`) from it.
-So if someone wanted to use our application, they would just need to import it and they could use any function they'd like.
+What we're saying with the first line of code is that we're creating the `Hello` module, and "exposing" every function (`..`) from it.
+So if someone wanted to use our application, they would just need to import it and they could use any function they'd like (in this case we only have a `main` function).

 ## Modules, Functions, and Types